Bella0g/angular-blog/README.md

 - Comment timestamps.

 ## Technologies Used
-- React
+- Angular
-- Javascript
+- Typescript
-- Pico css
+- tailwind css

 ## Getting Started
 Follow these instructions to set up and run the project on your local machine.